talo/lsor/README.md

 }
 ```

+A bit crazier, but upon closer inspection it is mostly boilerplate.
+The actual data access logic is stupidly simple.

 This is all you need for a fully GraphQL specification-compliant connection resolver.
 The `lsor::load_page` function will take care of the heavy lifting for you, and will return a `Connection` object that you can return to the client.

 If you want to take a look under-the-hood at how `lsor::load_page` works, then head on over to the `lsor::page` module in this crate.
 It is nothing complicated, but it is actually a pretty good example of what's possible with `lsor`.

 ### GraphQL query

-The auto-magical creation of the `TokenFilter` and `TokenSort` types means that we can now write a GraphQL query that looks like this:
+The auto-magical creation of the `TokenFilter` and `TokenSort` types means that we can now write GraphQL queries that looks like this:

 ```graphql
 query Q1 {